krystianbajno/breachradar/README.md

 ### Core
 - **Core Processor** - Provides core functionalities like credential detection using regex patterns read from database and manages processing state.
 - **Event System** - Manages communication between components through events.
-- **Repositories** - Handles data storage in PostgreSQL and Elasticsearch.
+- **Repositories** - Handles queries to PostgreSQL and Elasticsearch.
 - **Providers** - Manage the initialization and configuration of various system components and services.
 - **Migrations** - Manage the database migrations.